parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 # Data Flow

+### Android App

+#### The app scans multiple frames in real time and relays them from the smartphone camera to a port on the network.
+#### The frames are sent as a HTTP stream to the server

 ### Implementation of input :

 Build an Android app that works as a scanner, by using the smartphone's camera.